 A thriving ecosystem

 Paris Region’s SportTech ecosystem counts numerous success stories.
 Designed for sports amateurs, the Parisian startup Gymlib offers employees subscriptions to more than 4000 sports facilities, supporting companies improve the quality of life in the Region.
 For fans, Sorare offers a unique fantasy sport experience with an NFT-inspired card system.
-For sports professionals, VOGO commercializes video and audio solutions for referees, coaches, doctors, etc.
+Regarding sustainability, the company Natural Grass is collaborating with multiple clubs to offer hybrid turf systems.

 Key figures